AstroPathJHU/AstroPathPipeline/astropath/hpfs/Flatfield/README.md

 ## 5.8.1.
 Description
 This workflow serves to create a directory of flat field and warping corrected *.im3* images files for each slide.
 In addition, this workflow saves the full metadata for the first *.im3* (*.full.im3*) for a slide, the single column bitmap of each corrected *.im3* (*.fw* files) as well as relevant image metadata (*.SpectralBasisInfo.Exposure.Protocol.DarkCurrentSettings.xml*) of each im3 image.
 We assume that the directory format of the input image files is in the ```AstroPathPipeline``` processing file stucture described **here** and below in [5.8.2.1.](#5821-flatw-expected-directory-structure "Title").

+*NOTE*: The warping corrections are only applied in this version of the code to images with the same shape parameters (defined in the *Parameters.xml* extracted from the image metadata) as the JHU Vectra 3.0 machine.
+A warping model could be estimated and added to the *mkwarp* function in the *runflatw.m* file under *AstroPathPipelinePrivate\astropath\hpfs\Flatfield\flatw\mtools* for a different microscope.
+That functionality is not included in this processing.

 ## 5.8.2.
 Important Definitions
 ### 5.8.2.1.
 Flatw Expected Directory Structure
 Since this section of the pipeline can be used with standalone funcationality to apply corrections, we define the directory structure here.
 A more detailed directory structure for the whole AstroPath Pipeline can be found *here*: